jupytercon/jupytercon2025-developingextensions/03-vocabulary.md

 : Contains extra utilities, like the file browser and debugger.
 The left and right side panels are just containers; objects can be moved between them freely.

+Source maps
+: Mappings from compiled and potentially minified/compressed code back to your original code.

 Command
 : A behavior that can be triggered from the JupyterLab interface.
 For example, from the {term}`menu bar`.